Skip to main navigation Skip to content Skip to footer

 Starting with dry fabric–that is, don’t rinse it first–apply a little liquid dishwashing detergent (the kind you use for hand washing dishes) and gently rub it into the stain.
 This breaks up the oily component of the stain.
 Wait 5 minutes then rinse the stain with a little warm water.
 Next, pretreat the stain again to work on the colored component.

-For items with color (or white items that include a small percentage of spandex–check that care label!) pretreat with liquid Clorox2®.
+For items with color (or white items that include a small percentage of spandex–check that care label!) pretreat with Clorox 2® For Colors Stain Remover and Laundry Additive.
 Apply a little directly to the stain and gently rub it in.
-Wait 5-10 minutes and then wash in the warmest water recommended on the item care label using detergent and more Clorox2®.
+Wait 10 minutes (set a timer to keep track of the time) and then wash in the warmest water recommended on the item care label using detergent and more Clorox2®.
 Air dry and check for success, and repeat if necessary.

 Related products